Arduino-IRremote/Arduino-IRremote/README.md

 # 3 ways to specify an IR code
 There are 3 different ways of specifying a particular IR code.
+- **Timing (Raw):** Records the exact duration of pulses.
+Uses the most memory but works for everything.
+- **Encoding Schemes:** General rules for each data bit (like how 1s and 0s are shaped).
+- **Protocols (Recommended):** Uses predefined names (like NEC or Sony) and small 8 or 16-bit addresses and commands.
+Most efficient and easiest to read.

 ## 1. Timing
 The timing of each mark/pulse and space/distance_between_pulses is specified in a list or array.